MF-Ahmed/Computer_Vision_Labs_MATLAB/README.md

 # Computer_Vision_Labs_MATLAB
-This repository contains Labs for the Computer vision couse attended during master studies
+This repository contains Labs for the Computer vision couse attended during master studies in 2015 using MATLAB 2012

 ## Description